brennanMKE/Tasks-for-Xcode/README.md

 ## Key Bindings

 Xcode has number key bindings for all of the sections in the left side bar and switching between these sections is very easy.
-It is possible to configure VSCode to work in the same way.
+It is possible to configure VSCode to work in the same way to make using VSCode feel familiar.
 It can be done from the top menu under *Preferences*.
 Using [keybindings.json] to configure your key bindings will make VSCode work a lot like Xcode.
-And executing tasks can be done with CMD-E with this configuration as well as CMD-1 through CMD-5 to change between sections in the side bar and CMD-0 to toggle the side bar.
+And executing tasks can be done with cmd-e with this configuration as well as cmd-1 through cmd-5 to change between sections in the side bar and cmd-0 to toggle the side bar.

 ## Integrated Terminal